All the Stations: Method

-Stations opened subsequently
+Stations opened and closed subsequently

 After they had visited all 2,563 stations, Kenilworth station was scheduled to open on 10 December 2017, on which day Marshall and Pipe visited the station, although it did not actually open until April 2018.
 Corfe Castle and Maghull North later became stations numbers 2,565 and 2,566.
 The pair visited Corfe in August 2018, and Kenilworth and Maghull on 21 December 2018.
-Originally planned to open on 20 May 2019, Meridian Water opened on 3 June 2019, replacing the nearby Angel Road, which had closed on 31 May.
+Originally planned to open on 20 May 2019, Meridian Water opened on 3 June 2019, replacing the nearby Angel Road, which had closed on 31 May 2019.
 Marshall and Pipe visited Meridian Water on the day it opened, catching the first train to call at the station.

-In July 2019, Great Western started a Saturday-only service from Taunton to Bishops Lydeard on the West Somerset Railway, for a limited period of time.
+In July 2019, Great Western Railway started a Saturday-only service from Taunton to Bishops Lydeard on the West Somerset Railway, for a limited period of time.
 Marshall and Pipe visited the station on 3 August, the only day that trains were also scheduled to stop at Norton Fitzwarren.

 In June 2020, the All the Stations Twitter account confirmed which newly opened stations they have yet to visit: Warrington West, Robroyston, Worcestershire Parkway, and Horden.
 Other stations have subsequently been opened.

-In April 2022, Marshall completed a series titled Six Stations on his own channel, where he stopped at all six unvisited station and was joined by a different guest at each station.
+In April 2022, Marshall completed a series titled Six Stations on his own channel, where he stopped at all six unvisited stations and was joined by a different guest at each station.
 The series began on 4 April at Worcestershire Parkway, then continued to Bow Street, Warrington West, Horden, Robroyston, and concluded at Kintore with a posting on 21 April.

 In May 2022, Marshall posted on his personal channel to confirm he and Pipe had separated and she would no longer appear in his transport videos.
 In June, Marshall posted videos of his visits, with guests, to the new Elizabeth line stations that opened that month; of those, Tottenham Court Road, Canary Wharf, Custom House, and Woolwich were new to the National Rail network.
 In July, Marshall made a solo visit to the newly opened Barking Riverside, followed by a visit to Reston a couple of days later.